 Visit cannabis.maryland.gov or use the MCA Policy Question Intake form to submit policy questions related to cannabis regulations, legislation, issued guidance, or licensing.
-MCA will review submissions and publish an updated FAQ document on the Laws & Regulations page on the first day of each month.
+MCA will review submissions and publish an updated FAQ document on the Laws & Regulations page.